michaelmcmaster/SessionLockFailure/README.md

     Azure.Messaging.ServiceBus.ServiceBusException: The session lock has expired on the MessageSession.
 Accept a new MessageSession.
 TrackingId:*****, SystemTracker:***:***:amqps://******/***;0:7:8:source(address:/session_lock_failure,filter:[com.microsoft:session-filter:]), Timestamp:2024-01-26T21:35:03 (SessionLockLost).

 ## Scenario 2 (Failure) : messages < prefetch
 With this scenario, the Service Bus misbehaves (session lock is held indefinitely).
 During the delay, the server-side does *not* expire the session lock.
 The (server-side) session lock is being *indefinitely maintained* by the client connection... causing the session to be *indefinitely* stalled until the client connection is terminated.
-This can be further confirmed by attempting a AcquireNextSession + Receive (ex. from ServiceBusExplorer) during the delay period.
-Messages are successfully completed when the client-side attempts (after the delay) to complete the messages.
+This can be further confirmed by attempting an AcquireNextSession + Receive (ex. from ServiceBusExplorer) during the delay period.
+The messages are successfully completed when the client-side attempts (after the delay) to complete the messages... but they shouldn't be, as the session lock *should* have been lost.

 Command Line: `SessionLockFailure.exe -c "*****" -m 1 -p 2`